Codecademy/docs/content/general/concepts/what-is-subroutine/what-is-subroutine.md

   - 'learn-how-to-code'
 ---

-Subroutine is a set of computer instructions written to perform a specific task.
-A subroutine is also known as a function or a procedure.
-Subroutine breaks code the code into smaller section which makes code more reusable and readable.
+'A subroutine is a set of computer instructions written to perform a specific tasks.
+It is also known as a function or a procedure.
+A subroutine packages code for an operation or a set of operations, which makes code more reusable and readable.

 ## Syntax